LGBTQ+ Guide to Lisbon

 Park Eduardo VII

-Park Eduardo is very cruisy during the night.
+Park Eduardo is very popular during the evening.
 It attracts gay guys from of all ages and backgrounds.
 Guys connect near the Carlos Lopes Pavillion by the subway station.
 However, be careful if you want to visit this park on your own.
 Over the past few years, several incidents have been reported and some mobiles have been stolen.
 If you plan to visit this park after dark, it would be best to bring a friend and leave your valuables at home.

 Location: 38.728300, -9.152683

 Beach 19/Praia 19 is the most popular gay nudist beach in Portugal.
 From Lisbon, it takes around 25 mins by bus to get there.
 In Caparica, you can take the small beach train and get off at stop 19.
 This is where the gay beach starts.
 It is officially a nude beach, but you can opt between being naked or keeping your swim-suit on.
 In the summertime, it is packed with guys from all over Europe and beyond.
-You can find younger, older, bears, muscled, etc. Most of the cruising takes place in the late afternoon, mainly in the dunes and the vast bushy area behind the railway track.
+You can find younger, older, bears, muscled, etc. Most of the men meet in the late afternoon, mainly in the dunes and the vast bushy area behind the railway track.
 Spring is also a beautiful time to go for a walk among the yellow mimosa trees as the sea start to warm up.